ronoys/netSpecs/README.md

 * `Online:` Whether the device is connected to the internet
 * `Cookies:` Whether cookies are enabled in the browser

-**Network:**
+**Device:**
 * `Device Memory:` The approximate memory of the device (in Gb)
 * `Battery Level:` The battery percentage of the device
 * `Processor Cores:` The number of unique processor cores
-* `User Agent:` JSON-Formatted information about the device and network, including the Operating System
+* `User Agent:` JSON-formatted information about the device and network, including the Operating System

 <!-- GETTING STARTED -->
 ## Getting Started

 This extension can be loaded locally in Chrome as an unpacked extension.
+It uses Manifest v3 and requires version 88 or later of Chrome.

 ### Downloading the Extension